morphyyyy/Madden-20-Team-Playbook-Editor/README.md

 **All files need to live in the same folder to work correctly.
 *** Works with multiple instances running.

-## v1.3 - Delete SubFormations and Formations and Error some support for other game playbooks (Street)
+## v1.3 - Delete SubFormations and Formations and some support for other game playbooks (Street)

 Select a SubFormation/Formation and press delete